solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 #### 4.2 Closing the mint with non zero supply

-Now we'll attempt to close the mint when supply is non-zero.
+Now, we'll attempt to close the mint when supply is non-zero.
 We know this is going to fail, since the `close mint` extension requires a non-zero supply.
-So to see the resulting error message, we'll wrap the `closeAccount` function in a try catch and log out of the error:
+So to see the resulting error message, we'll wrap the `closeAccount` function in a try catch and log the error:

 ```ts
 // TRY CLOSING WITH NON ZERO SUPPLY